-The budget should include only costs that are allowable, reasonable, and necessary for carrying out the objectives of the i3 project.
+The budget should include only costs that are allowable, reasonable, and necessary for carrying out the objectives of the EIR project.
 Rules about allowable costs are set out in 2 CFR Part 2002, as adopted by the Department at 2 CFR Part 3474.3

 For each line item of both Sections A (federal costs) and B (non-federal costs) of the Budget Form (ED 524), provide detailed costs (in dollars) accompanied by a narrative justification to support your request.
-Also, please note that, in Section B, an applicant shows the funds or in-kind donations it proposes to use to meet the matching requirement as well as any other non-Federal funds or in-kind donations that it proposes to use to support its i3 project.
+Also, please note that, in Section B, an applicant shows the funds or in-kind donations it proposes to use to meet the matching requirement as well as any other non-Federal funds or in-kind donations that it proposes to use to support its EIR project.
 For example, an applicant that requests \$1,000,000 must secure \$100,000 in matching funds; therefore, the project budget narrative would reflect how the total proposed budget of \$1,100,000 will be expended.
-An applicant need not have secured matching funds or in-kind donations in order to show those funds or donations in Section B. If an applicant is submitting with its application a request for a reduction of the private-sector matching requirement, the applicant may show in Section B the amount of non-Federal funds or in-kind donations it intends to use to support its i3 project consistent with that request.
+An applicant need not have secured matching funds or in-kind donations in order to show those funds or donations in Section B; however, applicants must provide information on the source(s) of their matching contributions for the first year of the grant in their grant applications.
+If an applicant is submitting with its application a request for a reduction of the private-sector matching requirement, the applicant may show in Section B the amount of non-Federal funds or in-kind donations it intends to use to support its EIR project consistent with that request.